terhechte/appventure/guides/catalyst/how/modify_window.md

 [frontMatter]
-title = "modify the window?"
-tags = ["catalyst", "macos", "uikitformac"] created = "2019-07-05"
-description = ""
+title = "How do I modify the window?" tags = ["catalyst", "macos", "uikitformac"] created = "2019-07-05" description = ""